 - Animals Act and Equestrian claims

-Acting for the family of a spectator killed at a downhill mountain-biking event when a competitor left the course, in litigation and in the inquest.
+- Acting for the family of a spectator killed at a downhill mountain-biking event when a competitor left the course, in litigation and in the inquest.

 Personal Injury Bar Association

 2007, University of Liverpool (Chester): BSc Hons, First Class

 2008, College of Law: Graduate Diploma in Law, Commendation

 2009, College of Law: Bar Vocational Course, Very Competent

 Richard is recognised as a leading junior in Clinical Negligence in both the Legal 500 (Band 2) and Chambers and Partners (Band 3) 2020.